ubc-library-rc/intro-metadata/content/04-in-practice.md

 Standards provide guidance in how to populate elements within a schema.
 * What pieces of information goes where?
 * How should the information be formatted (e.g. dates, names)?
-* Are there standardized terms (e.g. controlled vocabulary, thesauri) that should be used to populate an element?
+* Are there standardized terms (e.g. controlled vocabulary) that should be used to populate an element?

 Research projects or databases can adapt one or more schemas and/or standards, and then create a custom schema based on those chosen.